SOVAC UCSD — Frequently Asked Questions (FAQ)

 City – La Jolla

 Zip Code – 92092

 Put your mailbox number where is says “Apt or Unit #,” for Item 4 after the street/home address.You should be provided with your mailbox number before move-in at http://hdh.ucsd.edu/housing/myroomassignment.asp, as well as during the move-in process.
 Otherwise, you should contact your college’s residence life office.

 10. When is the last day to register?

 You can register up to 15 days before the election.
 For the June 7, 2016 election, the last day to register to vote is May 23, 2016.

 If registering to vote online, it must be completed and submitted before midnight by the deadline.

 11. Does registering to vote make me eligible for jury duty?

 The court draws names from many sources, including the Department of Motor Vehicles (DMV).
 An individual is more likely to be called for jury duty because of possessing a driver’s license than because of registering to vote.
-You can also get on the list from filing tax returns or buying a home.
+You can also get on the list from filing tax returns, buying a home, and more.